Double Parton Scattering Effects on the Measurement of the W-Boson Mass: Double Parton Scattering Effects

-For any single parton scattering (SPS) process, it may suffer from the effects of the DPS process, which can be viewed as a common SPS process and a spectator parton-parton scattering.
-The spectator scatterings are somewhat associated with soft activities and the resultant radiations can be finally clustered into the final state leptons, jets, and invisible particles.
-In practical measurements, these final state leptons are generally reconstructed before jets due to their clear backgrounds, so their transverse momenta are rarely affected by the DPS processes.
-Although the soft radiations may contribute the non-prompt leptons, they are unlikely to change the transverse momenta of the hard leptons from heavy $W$ boson decays.
-In addition, the final state jets will be affected little as soft hadrons are already included in the jet clustering.
-The infrared safety of the jet algorithm guarantees that the clustered jets can be viewed as contributions from two separate parton-parton scatterings.
-Correspondingly, the total missing transverse momentum can be also calculated by adding the missing transverse momenta from two constituent parton-parton scatterings.
-In general, the hadron decay, detector response, and other relevant factors contribute a small non-zero residue of total transverse momentum, correspondingly leading to extra contributions from spectator scatterings to missing transverse momenta.
-These extra contributions, related to the DPS processes, will modify the $p_{\mathrm{T}}^{\mbox{ miss}}$ and $m_{\mathrm{T}}$ distributions.
+In Single Parton Scattering (SPS) analyses, the signal can be contaminated by DPS effects, which are essentially composed of a hard SPS process occurring alongside an independent `spectator' parton-parton scattering.
+These spectator scatterings are somewhat associated with soft QCD activities and the resultant radiations can be finally clustered into final-state leptons, jets, and invisible particles.
+In current analyses, these final-state leptons are identified with high purity due to their clean signatures, independent of the hadronic activity.
+As a result, their transverse momenta remain largely insensitive to the DPS effects, which primarily influence the jet sector.
+Although soft QCD radiation may contribute non-prompt leptons, it is unlikely to significantly modify the transverse momenta of the hard leptons originating from $W$-boson decays.
+Furthermore, the final state jets are less likely impacted by soft QCD radiation, since resultant soft hadrons are inherently included in the jet clustering process.
+Note that the infrared safety of the jet algorithm ensures that the clustered jets can be viewed as contributions from two separate parton-parton scatterings~\cite{Salam:2007xv}.
+Correspondingly, the total missing transverse momentum can also be obtained by the vector sum of the missing transverse momenta from the two constituent parton-parton scatterings.
+In general, the hadron decays, detector responses, and other relevant factors contribute a small non-zero residue of total transverse momentum, correspondingly leading to extra contributions from spectator scatterings to missing transverse momenta.
+These extra contributions, related to the DPS processes, will modify kinematic variables such as $p_{\mathrm{T}}^{\mbox{ miss}}$ and $m_{\mathrm{T}}$, as well as their distributions.

-The DPS cross section can be estimated with the product of the two SPS cross sections to produce processes $S$ and $P$ independently, as \cite{Humpert:1984ay,Ametller:1985tp}
+The DPS cross section can be estimated with the product of the two SPS cross sections to produce processes $S$ and $P$ independently, as~\cite{Humpert:1984ay,Ametller:1985tp}: